UX guidelines for building migration experiences

 Viewing migration progress

-To help merchants better understand the migration process, there must be a progress page that allows merchants to do the following:
+To help merchants better understand the migration process, there needs to be a progress page that allows merchants to do the following:

 - Learn more about the impact of migration.